 In 2021, CCPRC hired The Creative Discourse Group to conduct an organizational equity assessment.
 In particular, the Creative Discourse Group made a recommendation to "Establish a process for conducting a mini-equity audit ahead of all key decisions and at the beginning of projects and initiatives."
 This recommendation is pertinent to the ECOS Plan update process as CCRPC Staff has applied a racial equity lens to reviewing ECOS Plan goal statements, key issues, strategies, and data using the self-assessment questions found in the Guiding Principles for Just Transition.
 Each energy related section was assessed to determine if the ECOS Plan language could be strengthened to better identify, understand, and address the impacts of energy and climate goals on impacted communities.
 If a deficiency existed, CCRPC staff wrote language to clearly define impacted communities and address existing or potential inequities/burdens.
-Examples include acknowledging that climate impacts of energy use are driven by the wealthy and privileged while impacts generally fall on the poor and those with less power; identifying programs and policies to ensure that low-income and BIPOC residents can affordably access weatherization assistance and clean and renewable sources of energy; and adding an equity assessment to CCRPC's siting policies for renewable energy generation development.
+Examples include acknowledging that climate impacts of energy use are driven by the wealthy and privileged while impacts generally fall on the poor and those with less power; identifying programs and policies to ensure that low-income and BIPOC residents can affordably access weatherization assistance and clean renewable sources of energy.
 Please see the ECOS Plan sections related to energy, transportation, and land use to further understand how equity is addressed.